Slappy and the Stinkers: Production

 Production of the film was announced by TriStar Pictures and The Bubble Factory alongside The Pest as two projects the companies would produce.
 Under the terms of a contract between The Bubble Factory and Universal Studios, the production company could automatically greenlight three to four pictures – budgeted at about $8 million to $35 million each – per year for Universal to distribute.
 Both this film and The Pest fell below Universal's threshold and became a first-look pact.
 Sony fully financed both films.

+The film was partially shot at Cabrillo Marine Aquarium.

 Reception

-The film holds a 0% "rotten" rating on review aggregator Rotten Tomatoes based on five critics.
+On review aggregator Rotten Tomatoes the film holds a 0% rating based on reviews from 4 critics.

+Roger Ebert's review gave the film 2 stars and commented: "Slappy and the Stinkers filled me with shreds of hope: Was it possible that this movie, about five kids who kidnap a sea lion, would not be without wit?"

+Variety found that "Filled to the gills with slapstick humor, the improbably titled “Slappy and the Stinkers” could well have been sold as “The Little Rascals” meets “Free Willy.”'
+In a review for The New York Times, Lawrence van Gelder stated, "On a dark winter's day, other 7-year-olds whose film memory bank remains similarly and understandably undernourished may find "Slappy and the Stinkers" a welcome alternative to an afternoon of snow-filled galoshes." while TV Guides retrospective review was more negative: "Kids still young enough to be hooked on Saturday morning cartoons may enjoy this self-consciously cliché-ridden kiddie flick, but it will be torture for their adult chaperones."
+The Catholic News and Herald called it "rarely amusing and anything but cute."

+Another even more negative review described the film as follows: "Slappy and the Stinkers is the kind of generic-brand, pseudo-Disney children's comedy that you'll see playing on the VCR in a pediatrician's waiting room, and which will one day be logged into evidence after a receptionist loses her mind from watching it all day and murders someone.
+It was conjured into existence, perhaps using dark magicks, after the success of Free Willy made marine animals all the rage in Hollywood."

 Box office

 The film received a limited theatrical release, and made $34,488 in its first weekend of three weeks of theatrical exhibition.
 It earned a total box office gross of $80,837.